bmg466/FW_PA24N2V2I/README.md

 # FW_PA24N2V2I
-Firmware for STM8L152C8T6 mounted on preamplefier PA24N2V2I, in project used USART1, ADC, DAC, I2C;
+project used USART1, ADC, DAC, I2C;

 USART1 for communicate with client (hope to make application on QT for Windows and Linux);
 ADC for monitoring thresholds of the preamp, monitoring for source voltage (+2.5V);